-Sir Elton forced to postpone last Auckland shows - concerts rescheduled for next year
+Sir Elton John cancels remaining Auckland concerts because of pneumonia, rescheduled for January 2021

 "He has to listen to his doctors and recover properly right now.
 But don't worry, you better believe he'll be back and better than ever in January next year."

-Due to Elton John's international Farewell Yellow Brick Road dates filling the remainder of the calendar year, the performer will return at the earliest possible opportunity; January 2021, the statement said.
+Due to John's international Farewell Yellow Brick Road dates filling the remainder of the calendar year, the performer will return at the earliest possible opportunity; January 2021, the statement said.

-Tickets for Sir Elton's concert today will be valid for the January 15 concert next year.
+Tickets for John's concert today will be valid for the January 15 concert next year.

 Tickets for tomorrow's show will be valid for January 16, 2021.